 The Board has adopted a Code of Ethics pursuant to Rule 17j-1 under the 1940 Act.
 In addition, SIMC, the Sub-Advisers and the Distributor have adopted Codes of Ethics pursuant to Rule 17j-1.
 These Codes of Ethics apply to the personal investing activities of trustees, officers and certain employees ("access persons").
 Rule 17j-1 and the Codes are reasonably designed to prevent unlawful practices in connection with the purchase or sale of securities by access persons.
-Under each Code of Ethics, access persons are permitted to engage in personal securities transactions, but are required to report their personal securities transactions for monitoring purposes.
+Under each Code of Ethics, access persons are permitted to engage in personal securities transactions, including securities that may be purchased or held by the Funds, but are required to report their personal securities transactions for monitoring purposes.
 In addition, certain access persons are required to obtain approval before investing in initial public offerings or private placements, or are prohibited from making such investments.
 Copies of these Codes of Ethics are on file with the SEC and are available to the public.